alessiodm/drl-zh/README.md

 Open the first `00_Intro.ipynb` notebook in Visual Studio Code, and follow along!
 From there, just keep moving on to the next notebooks.
 If you get stuck, feel free to check the `/solution` folder.

-For an expanded treatment and step-by-step coding, check out the YouTube videos!
+For an expanded treatment and step-by-step coding, stay tuned for the upcoming YouTube videos!